hpc/charliecloud/doc-src/install.rst

 <http://reventlov.com/advisories/using-the-docker-command-to-root-the-host>`_.
 This is considered a feature.

-For this reason, don't create the :code:`docker` group when the installer offers it, as this will allow passwordless, unlogged escalation for anyone in the group.
+For this reason, don't create the :code:`docker` group, as this will allow passwordless, unlogged escalation for anyone in the group.

 Images can contain bad stuff
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~